 They do go back and forth sometimes worthy one plus does a better job with less clipping.

-Images are very comparable, even though I feel like the one plus six is still oversaturating the sky to a more hyper blue where the colors remain more natural on the iPhone.
+Images are very comparable, though I feel like the one plus six is still oversaturating the sky to a more hyper blue where the colors remain more natural on the iPhone.

 When you go into portrait mode where the iPhone, you’ll definitely need to back up a little bit to get the portrait mode to trigger.
-They both do a great job with separation of the background.
+They both do a great job with the separation of the background.

-But the iPhone does give you again a more contrasted image crushing of blacks, which can be good or bad.
+But the iPhone does give you again a contrasted image crushing of blacks, which can be good or bad.
 If you edit images before you share them.

 So keep that in mind.
 So let’s move to low light.
 My favorite part.

 And from looking at a ton of these images, they are very similar in low light, which really impresses me considering the price point of the 1 plus 6.
 What surprised me the most is that they 1 plus 6 is showing higher dynamic range on most shots.